sigmorphon/2021-task1/README.md

 ### Format

 Training and development data are UTF-8-encoded tab-separated values files.
-Each example occupies a single line and consists of a grapheme sequence---a sequence of [NFC](https://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms) Unicode codepoints---a tab character, and the corresponding phone sequence, a roughly-phonemic IPA, tokenized using the [`segments`](https://github.com/cldf/segments) library.
+Each example occupies a single line and consists of a grapheme sequence&mdash;a sequence of [NFC](https://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms) Unicode codepoints&mdash;a tab character, and the corresponding phone sequence, a roughly-phonemic IPA, tokenized using the [`segments`](https://github.com/cldf/segments) library.
 The following shows three lines of Romanian data: